katiestar99/ansible/docs/docsite/rst/user_guide/playbooks_tests.rst

         when: result is changed

       - debug:
-          msg: "it succeeded in Ansible >= 2.1"
+          msg: "it succeeded in Assible >= 2.1"
         when: result is succeeded

       - debug: